fsharp/fsharp.org/bigdata/index.md

 particularly for taking advantage of cloud-computing resources.

 Data processing commonly follows a functional (as opposed to an imperative) model.
 F#'s functional-first design makes data processing pipelines very natural.
-Further, the Type Provider feature of F# 3.0 makes F# a powerful solution for accessing both regular and irregular data, incudling traditional databases, web-scale ontologies and standard structured text formats like JSON, and XML.
+The Type Provider feature of F# 3.0 makes F# a powerful solution for accessing both regular and irregular data, incudling traditional databases, web-scale ontologies and standard structured text formats like JSON, and XML.